Table of Contents

 From surf music styles to doom metal, reverb is a lead guitar staple and should be part of your tone.

 These pedals are great for parts that either need to be futuristic or spacey in sound.
-Another use for the octave pedal is to create an aggressive lead sound that does not need as much gain or saturation, but still needs some punch.
+Another use for the octave pedal is to create an aggressive lead sound.
+One that does not need as much gain or saturation, but still needs some punch.

-So if lead guitar playing is something you enjoy, don’t be afraid to experiment with pedals to find your tone perfection.
-And keep in mind that this equipment can work well with other styles, not just rock!
+So if lead guitar playing is something you enjoy, don’t be afraid to experiment.
+Especially with pedals to find your tone perfection.
+And keep in mind that this equipment can work well with other styles, not just rock music!

 How Do You Thicken a Lead Guitar Tone?

 There are a lot of lead guitar players who add in octave pedals to beef up their tone.
-In addition, adding some delay helps widen out parts and can help thicken lead sounds too.
+Also, adding some delay helps widen out parts and can help thicken lead sounds too.

-You should also consider your choice of pickups and the configuration, as some can produce a thin sound.
+You should also consider your choice of pickups and the configuration.
+Some can produce a thin sound.

 What Does a Wah Pedal Do for the Lead Guitar Tone?

 The wah pedal is a very common lead guitar effect.
-It’s used to create a vocal-type tone for parts, or it can be used to simply add some character and dimension that are high-pitched.
+It’s used to create a vocal-type tone for parts.
+It can be used to simply add some character and dimension that are high-pitched.

 How Do You Make Metal Lead Tones?

-There is a certain lead tone that metal players strive for, and they often involve heavy distortion.
+There is a certain lead tone that metal players strive for.
+They often involve heavy distortion.
 But keep in mind, their tone is about as aggressive as a lead can get and is far beyond a simple crunch.

 They also prefer higher levels of compression and do not scoop their mid-range.
 Just be careful not to add too much bass, as it can lose tightness with this much gain.